About Our Department

 Our faculty has a long tradition of leadership at the national and university level, reflected by many honors and awards.

 Since 2002, the department has bestowed the Distinguished Alumnus Award to individuals who have made a difference in the science and the practice of speech-language pathology or audiology.
 Recipients graduated with a BS, MS or PhD at least 5 years prior to their nomination, and have demonstrated sustained and active participation in the profession.

 Our vision is to be a premier university program in Speech, Language, and Hearing Sciences, providing international leadership in research, excellence in education and clinical training, and service that advances the field and improves the lives of individuals with communication disorders.

 The mission of the Department is to contribute to the scientific study of human communication and its disorders, to educate students regarding the relevant knowledge and skills necessary for clinical and research endeavors in the field, and to provide service to the university, community, state, and beyond.

-- To advance foundational understanding of speech, language, and hearing
+- To advance the science that provides foundational understanding of human communication and its disorders

 - To promote critical thinking, writing skills, and problem-solving abilities

 - To provide high quality education in speech, language, and hearing sciences

 - To prepare students to continue their education with advanced degrees in audiology; speech-language pathology; speech, language, and hearing sciences; or related areas.

 - To train highly qualified audiologists and speech-language pathologists who are well-grounded in principles of evidence-based practice